rdoxenham/openstack-training/documentation/openstack-manual.md

                 type: internal
     ovs_version: "1.9.0"

-Next we need to configure Quantum itself, there are a number of configuration files we need to setup:
+Next we need to configure Neutron itself, there are a number of configuration files we need to setup:

 	# neutron-server-setup
 	(Use openvswitch)

-Let Quantum know that we're using Open vSwitch as our plugin and that we want to be able to use overlapping IPs, i.e. multiple tenants can have the same subnet ranges:
+Let Neutron know that we're using Open vSwitch as our plugin and that we want to be able to use overlapping IPs, i.e. multiple tenants can have the same subnet ranges:

-	# openstack-config --set /etc/neutron/neutron.conf DEFAULT core_plugin neutron.plugins.openvswitch.ovs_neutron_plugin.OVSQuantumPluginV2
+	# openstack-config --set /etc/neutron/neutron.conf DEFAULT core_plugin neutron.plugins.openvswitch.ovs_neutron_plugin.OVSNeutronPluginV2
 	# openstack-config --set /etc/neutron/neutron.conf DEFAULT ovs_use_veth True
 	# openstack-config --set /etc/neutron/neutron.conf DEFAULT allow_overlapping_ips True

-Quantum uses qpid for communication between the server and the agents, we already have one configured:
+Neutron uses qpid for communication between the server and the agents, we already have one configured:

 	# openstack-config --set /etc/neutron/neutron.conf DEFAULT rpc_backend neutron.openstack.common.rpc.impl_qpid
 	# openstack-config --set /etc/neutron/neutron.conf DEFAULT qpid_hostname 192.168.122.101